AlgoMaster Logo

 Arrays

-Arrays are the most fundamental data structure in C# and the starting point for almost every DSA problem.
+Arrays are the foundational data structure in C# and the starting point for almost every DSA problem.

 Default values matter and they differ by type: